Edinburgh’s Christmas

 Overview

 Edinburgh’s Christmas Festival is a vibrant seasonal celebration taking place in Scotland’s capital.
-It features a myriad of festivities including a Christmas market, ice-skating rinks, thrilling rides, and spectacular light displays.
-The city’s historical landmarks provide a picturesque backdrop, creating an unforgettable experience for all ages.
+It features a range of festivities, including a Christmas market, ice-skating rinks, thrilling rides, and spectacular light displays.
+The city’s historical landmarks provide a picturesque backdrop, creating an unforgettable experience.

-There’s certainly no shortage of things to do in Edinburgh at Christmas and the city’s annual winter wonderland spectacular firmly cements Edinburgh as one of the top destinations to visit in Europe from November to January (although the Hogmanay Festival takes centre stage at the end of December).
+There’s certainly no shortage of things to do in Edinburgh at Christmas, and the city’s annual winter wonderland firmly cements Edinburgh as one of the top destinations to visit in Europe from November to January (although the Hogmanay Festival takes centre stage at the end of December).

 The event is located in several areas of the city centre so visitors can explore some of the best parts of Edinburgh during their visit, although to be honest even a full weekend isn’t going to be enough time to fit it all in.

 The main area is in Princes Street Gardens where you’ll find the majority of the Christmas market stalls and fun rides, while another location is a short walk away in St. Andrew Square where you’ll find more food stalls and rides.
-In recent years, the event organisers have also included several Christmas-themed attractions in nearby George Street as well.
+In recent years, the event organisers have also included several Christmas-themed attractions on nearby George Street.

 The Highlights